 The Old Texts

-The Hatha Yoga Pradipika (HYP), chapter 1, verses 30 – 31, tells us:
+The HYP, chapter 1, verses 30 – 31, tells us:

 “Hold the Earth with both hands.
 Place the sides of the navel on the elbows.
 Rise high above the ground like a stick.
 This is Mayurasana.